Are The Profound Transformations Triggered by The Emergence of Industry 4.0 Calling Into Question The Use of The Term CMMS?

 A dead-end sector

-CMMS software are suffering from a negative image in the industrial sector: they are expensive, hard to implement, and have a low added value for maintenance technicians.
-That is why in 2017 a lot of companies are still using an Excel maintenance management rather than an actual CMMS app.
+Maintenance management software are suffering from a negative image in the industrial sector: they are expensive, hard to implement, and have a low added value for maintenance technicians.
+That is why in 2017 a lot of companies are still using an Excel maintenance management rather than an actual maintenance app.

-CMMS editors are providing more or less the same services, as well as a rather identical pricing.
+Asset management software editors are providing more or less the same services, as well as a rather identical pricing.
 This is why we created Mobility Work.
 We are the first ones to offer a totally innovative collaborative maintenance management platform at an affordable price.
 Why?
-Maybe because we experienced ourselves the failure of a CMMS deployment with these editors and the destress when facing the setting up of solutions that were available on the market.
+Maybe because we experienced ourselves the failure of a asset management software deployment with these editors and the destress when facing the setting up of solutions that were available on the market.

 Is the term CMMS still relevant?